What is alpha-1-antitrypsin deficiency disease?

 - Abnormal alpha-1-antitrypsin protein accumulates within the liver cells (hepatocytes) and can cause hepatitis.

-- Hepatitis can present with swollen abdomen, leg oedema or jaundice.
+- Hepatitis can present with a swollen abdomen, leg oedema or jaundice.

 - Liver disease is accelerated by drinking alcohol.